-The following document was not prepared by the Office of the State Auditor, but was prepared by and submitted to the Office of the State Auditor by a private CPA firm.
-The document was placed on this web page as it was submitted.
+As a result, the following document was not prepared by the Office of the State Auditor.
+Instead, it was prepared by a private CPA firm and submitted to the Office of the State Auditor.
+The document was placed on this web page as it was submitted and no review of the report was performed by the Office of the State Auditor prior to finalization of the report.
 The Office of the State Auditor assumes no responsibility for its content or for any errors located in the document.
 Any questions of accuracy or authenticity concerning this document should be submitted to the CPA firm that prepared the document.
 The name and address of the CPA firm appears in the document.

-CITY OF SENATOBIA, MISSISSIPPI AUDITED FINANCIAL STATEMENTS YEAR ENDED SEPTEMBER 30, 2019
+CITY OF SENATOBIA, MISSISSIPPI

+AUDITED FINANCIAL STATEMENTS

+YEAR ENDED SEPTEMBER 30, 2020